 About AccessPulse

 The accessibility tooling landscape has a gap.
-On one end, there are free tools like axe-core, Lighthouse, and Pa11y — powerful engines, but you need to wire up your own CI pipeline, build a dashboard, set up alerting, and maintain it all yourself.
+On one end, there are free tools like axe-core, Lighthouse, and Pa11y.
+They work — and they're the same engines most paid scanners wrap underneath — but you need to wire up your own CI pipeline, build a dashboard, set up alerting, and maintain it all yourself.
 That takes 10-40 hours of DevOps work that most teams never prioritize.

 On the other end, enterprise platforms like Deque, Siteimprove, and Level Access start at $15K/year and require sales calls.
 They are built for compliance teams at Fortune 500 companies, not for a developer who wants to know if their last deploy broke something.

-I want to be clear about what this tool is and isn't.
+What this tool is and isn't.
 Automated testing catches roughly 57% of WCAG violations (per Deque's own research).
-The remaining 43% — alt text quality, reading order, cognitive load — requires human judgment.
-AccessPulse handles the automated layer reliably.
-For full coverage, pair it with periodic manual audits and, ideally, user testing with people who have disabilities.
+The remaining 43% — alt text quality, reading order, cognitive load, video caption accuracy — requires human judgment or, in specific cases, machine learning.
+AccessPulse handles the automated layer reliably and is starting to chip into the other 43% with the alt text scoring above.
+The ML side is not perfect.
+We surface our findings as suggestions for a human to review, not auto-applied fixes.
+For full coverage, pair AccessPulse with periodic manual audits and, ideally, user testing with people who have disabilities.

 AccessPulse is not an overlay widget.
 It does not inject JavaScript into your site.
 It does not claim to make your site "compliant."
 It tells you what's broken so you can fix it in your actual code.